oregonteacherscholars

 Topics List and Schedule (Spring 2010):

-1. Introduction: The Value of a Cosmic Perspective (7 - 8:30 pm Thurs., April 1, Portland State University, room TBD)
+1. Introduction: The Value of a Cosmic Perspective (7 - 8:30 pm Thurs., April 1, Portland State University, Cramer Hall room 71)

 * This lecture series is made possible by a generous grant from the Oregon Department of Education and The Center for Science Education at Portland State University.